 With faculty or staff permission, students may use school telephones for calls.
-Please see Cell Phones, Cameras, and Electronic Devices, pg.
-23.
+Please see Cell Phones, Cameras, and Electronic Devices, on page 23.

 Transportation

 School vehicles are an extension of our campus and students are expected to behave as such.